MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-app-provisioning.md

 All of the "Featured" apps in the Azure AD application gallery support automated user provisioning.
 [The list of featured apps can be viewed here.](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps?page=1&subcategories=featured)

-In order for an application to support automated user provisioning, it must first provide the necessary endpoints that allow for external programs to automate the creation, maintenance, and removal of users.
+In order for an application to support automated user provisioning, it must first provide the necessary user management endpoints that allow for external programs to automate the creation, maintenance, and removal of users.
 Therefore, not all SaaS apps are compatible with this feature.
-For apps that do support this, the Azure AD engineering team will then be able to build a provisioning connector to those apps, and this work is prioritized by the needs of current and prospective customers.
+For apps that do support user management APIs, the Azure AD engineering team will then be able to build a provisioning connector to those apps, and this work is prioritized by the needs of current and prospective customers.

-To contact the Azure AD engineering team to request provisioning support for additional applications, please submit a message through the [Azure Active Directory feedback forum](https://feedback.azure.com/forums/374982-azure-active-directory-application-requests/category/172035-user-provisioning).
+To contact the Azure AD engineering team to request provisioning support for additional applications, submit a message through the [Azure Active Directory feedback forum](https://feedback.azure.com/forums/374982-azure-active-directory-application-requests/category/172035-user-provisioning).

 ## How do I set up automatic provisioning to an application?